Kraft Foods Inc.: Beginning

-in May 1926 the Kraft Walker Cheese Co. was registered in Australia.
+In May 1926 the Kraft Walker Cheese Co. was registered in Australia.
 It was a separate company from Fred Walker & Co. but managed by the same staff.
 Fred Walker was chairman by 1930, and after his death in July 1935, Kraft acquired the company.

 Later, in 1927, it established its London, United Kingdom, and Hamburg, Germany, sales offices—its first forays outside North America.
 Sales for 1927 were $60.4m.

-In 1928, it acquired Phenix Cheese Company, the maker of a cream cheese branded as Philadelphia cream cheese, founded by Jason F. Whitney, Sr. and the company changed its name to Kraft-Phenix Cheese Company.
+In 1928, it acquired Phenix Cheese Company, the maker of a cream cheese branded as Philadelphia cream cheese, founded by Jason F. Whitney, Sr., and the company changed its name to Kraft-Phenix Cheese Company.

 In 1929, The New York Times reported that Kraft Phenix, The Hershey Company and Colgate were looking at merging.
-In the same year, it was reported that National, Borden and Standard Brands (a firm that is now part of Kraft Foods) were all looking at acquiring the firm.
+In the same year, it was reported that National, Borden and Standard Brands (now part of Kraft Foods) were all looking at acquiring the firm.

 By 1930, it had captured forty percent of the cheese market in the U.S. and was the third largest dairy company in the United States after National Dairy and Borden.